0le-worm/Airplane-Project/README.md

 For the purpose of our research, we filtered data to cover airplanes built by the top 10 manufacturers from 2008 onwards.

-- Three visualizations (the same visualizations presented in the slides and notebook)

 ### Conclusion
 In conclusion, we found that recipricating engines are the most dangerous.
 While single-engine planes can appear dangerous, most of these crashes are tied to reciprocating engines.